When you gift a Kindle ebook, it can count as a real sale, but …

 No Sale

-Even if your gift is accepted by a happy reader, not every ebook gift you send will count as a sale.
+Even if a happy reader accepts your gift, not every ebook gift you send counts as a sale.

 I made this mistake a couple of years back.